 However, the military services have even stricter standards for enlistment.

 To compute your AFQT score, the military takes your Verbal Expression (VE) score and doubles it.
 They then add it to your Mathematics Knowledge (MK) and Arithmetic Reasoning (AR) raw scores.
 The Formula is 2VE+MK+AR.
-The then compare the result to a table very much like the one at the bottom of this page, to derive your AFQT percentile score.
+The then compare the result to a table to derive your AFQT percentile score.

-A Note About Raw Scores.
-A raw score is not the same as the standard scores you see on your ASVAB score sheet.
+Note that a raw score is not the same as the standard scores you see on your ASVAB score sheet.
 On the ASVAB, harder questions are worth more points than easier questions.
 The raw score is the total number of points you earned on that particular ASVAB subtest.
 You won't know what your raw score is because the military doesn't include that information on the ASVAB score sheet.

 |2VE+MK+AR||AFQT Percentile||2VE+MK+AR||AFQT Percentile|